Bengaluru Metropolitan Transport Corporation

-Bengaluru Metropolitan Transport Corporation (BMTC), formerly Bangalore Metropolitan Transport Corporation, is a state-owned public road transport corporation in the Indian city of Bangalore.
-It is wholly owned by the Government of Karnataka.
-It serves the Bangalore Metropolitan Region.
-As of 28 September 2024, it has a fleet of 6340 vehicles.
+Bengaluru Metropolitan Transport Corporation (BMTC), formerly Bangalore Metropolitan Transport Corporation, is a state-owned public road transport corporation serving the Indian city of Bengaluru.
+It is wholly owned by the Government of Karnataka and operates within the Bengaluru Metropolitan Region.
+As of October 2025, BMTC's operating fleet exceeded 7,000 buses, of which more than 1,700 were electric, and the corporation reported average daily ridership of around 4.8 million passengers, among the highest of any city bus operator in India.
+Despite this scale, BMTC has in recent years reported large annual operating losses and has come to depend heavily on state reimbursements for the free-travel schemes it administers, a tension discussed further in below.

 History

 Foundation

-Mysore Government Road Transport Department was inaugurated on 12 September 1948 with 120 buses.
-The transport department of The Mysore state administered it until 1961.
+The Mysore Government Road Transport Department was inaugurated on 12 September 1948 with 120 buses.
+The transport department of the princely state of Mysore administered it until 1961.

 Corporatization

-It was subsequently converted into an independent corporation under Section 3 of the Road Transport Corporation Act, 1950 on 1 August 1961, In 1961, after successfully converting into an independent corporation all assets and liabilities of MGRTD were transferred to Mysore State Road Transport Corporation.
+It was subsequently converted into an independent corporation under Section 3 of the Road Transport Corporation Act, 1950, on 1 August 1961.
+Following the conversion, all assets and liabilities of the Mysore Government Road Transport Department were transferred to the newly formed Mysore State Road Transport Corporation.

 Merger

-On 1 October 1961, Bangalore Transport Service was merged with it.
+On 1 October 1961, the Bangalore Transport Service was merged into the corporation.

 Renaming

-On 1 November 1973, the Mysore state was renamed as Karnataka thus, renaming it Karnataka State Road Transport Corporation.
+On 1 November 1973, following the renaming of Mysore State as Karnataka, the corporation was renamed Karnataka State Road Transport Corporation.